 Exceedances of the Alberta Ambient Air Quality Guideline (AAAQG) for Dustfall in residential and recreation areas (53mg/100cm) are available at https://wbea.org/data/air-quality-events/.
-In the last quarter, there were 30-day dustfall exceedances at Bertha Ganter - Fort McKay for April, May, and June.
+In the last quarter, there were five recorded exceedances of dustfall; exceedances occurred each month at Bertha Ganter - Fort McKay, one exceedance in Anzac was recorded in July, and one exceedance at Conklin was recorded in September.

 A seventh dustfall collector was established June 12th, 2023 at Wapasu AMS as part of a co-location study with a turf surrogate surface sampler (TSSS) (See section 4.4 for more information).
-TSSS collectors are only deployed during summer months (May-September) and therefore, the dustfall collector at Wapasu will be demobilized at the beginning of October along with the TSSS.
+TSSS collectors are only deployed during summer months (approximately May-September, depending on freezing temperatures) and therefore, the dustfall collector at Wapasu was demobilized in mid-October along with the TSSS.

-3.9 Fulfill monitoring requests from the Fort McKay Air Quality and Odours Advisory Committee (FMAQOAC) Recommendations 14/15 committee in accordance with the schedule outlined in the approved OSM Program work plan.
-Document all activities completed.
+- 3.9 Fulfill monitoring requests from the Fort McKay Air Quality and Odours Advisory Committee (FMAQOAC) Recommendations 14/15 committee in accordance with the schedule outlined in the approved OSM Program work plan.
+Document all activities completed. - i.

-i.
 Analysis and Reporting of VOC and RSC compounds for the Triggered Samplers.